EN FR

 Section 5: Guided Practice

-Choose the best answer from each dropdown.
-Incorrect choices will explain exactly why they're wrong — read those explanations; they target the most common traps.
+Choose the best answer from each problem.
+Incorrect choices will explain exactly why they’re wrong — read those explanations; they target the most common traps.

 Problem 1 — BEDMAS Order (C1)